apolichronopoulos/skroutz-vault/README.md

   - 🇷🇴 Romania (skroutz.ro)
   - 🇩🇪 Germany (skroutz.de)
 - ⌨️ Press Enter to search or use the button
-- 🎯 Opens search results in a new tab
+- 🎯 Opens search results in a new tab or window

 ## 📥 Installation